Spikeysanju/Dozlog/src/lib/blog/blog.md

 We explored various tech stacks to find the right solution, and then we came across Dozer.
 This caught our attention after hearing positive discussions about it on Hackernews.
 Intrigued, we decided to give it a try, and the results were impressive.
 To provide a practical demonstration, we created a mini e-commerce app with an admin panel using Dozer.

 ## 📺 Demo
 Demo of Dozlog – powered by Dozer
 -> url goes here

+!one diagram about dozlog – explains about flows, data flow, fetching -> reference abishek's blog

 ## ⚡ What's Dozer?